rafaelrezend/rafaelrezend.github.io/_posts/2015-04-18-jenkins-from-freestyle-to-workflow.markdown

 Another reason, from my humble point of view, is the shiny GUI that comes with this package, which most probably contributed to enchant those who preferred such *tangible* experience over plain-text Maven, Ant etc. Setting up a build has never been that easy.

 Jenkins was designed so that every build configuration could be described in a separate self-contained *job*.
 Every job has, among other features, sequential build steps and post-build steps which are executed once a build is requested.
-In the meantime, further requests are queued, waiting for the resources (aka *executors*) to become available once again.
+In the meantime, further requests are queued, waiting for resources (aka *executors*) to become available once again.

 This design regards the job as a single resource, assigned at the beginning of the build execution and held until the very end.
 In practice, though, every build and post-build step may require a different set of resources.
 Envisioning the job in a finer granularity automatically prompts the idea that, in fact, multiple build requests could be handled concurrently with the same set of atomic resources.
 As soon as a resource is freed, another build can use it while the previous build continuous with its business somewhere else.
 This is the fundamental idea of the so-called **Delivery Pipeline**, core practice of Continuous Delivery.